Seekers Seen in Green

-‡(EMIDISC is a product of the EMI-Group Companies issued in Germany by ELECTROLA GmbH., Köln and in the Netherlands by N. V. Bovema, Heemstede).

-It was the group's final studio album until 1975's The Seekers which featured the vocals of Louisa Wisseling.
+It was the group's final studio album until May 1975, when the group's seventh album The Seekers was released, featuring the vocals of Louisa Wisseling.

 Reception

 Richie Unterberger from AllMusic gave the album 3 out of 5 saying; "The pleasant folk-pop harmonic blend was seasoned by orchestration, including trombone, harpsichord, trumpet, clarinet, flute, and celeste.
 About half of the material was original, but Bruce Woodley penned a couple of interesting collaborations with Paul Simon ("Cloudy") and Tom Paxton ("Angeline Is Always Friday")."